anumkhanit/os-ticket/README.md

    - Reload IIS: Stop and Start the server.

 7. **Install osTicket**
-   - From the `osTicket-Installation-Files` folder:
+   - From the `osTicket-Installation` folder:
 	  - Unzip `osTicket-v1.15.8.zip`.
 	  - Copy the upload folder to `C:\inetpub\wwwroot`.
 	  - Rename the folder from `upload` to `osTicket`.